 I must eat meat.
 What should I do?

-You can bring pre-cooked canned meat or fish, deli style meats or canned items.
+You can bring pre-cooked canned meat or fish, deli-style meats or canned items.
 There are cupboards and a refrigerator in the dining hall with limited storage.
-There are no facilities for cooking meat.
+There are no facilities for cooking meat or your own food.

 What to Bring